 At the intestinal level, the liposomal complexes are conveyed, like the lipids, into the lymphatic circulation (rather than into the bloodstream), thus skipping the first pass metabolism in the liver, which can determine its significant inactivation.

-The bioavailability of the liposomal formulation has been demonstrated in medical experiments on healthy volunteers.
-In addition, another important aspect of the liposome formulation is the ability to administer large doses of vitamin C over an extended period of time, as the lipid capsule mitigates the irritation of the gastrointestinal tract that typically accompanies large oral doses of vitamin C.
+The bioavailability of the formulation liposomal has been demonstrated in medical experiments on healthy volunteers.
+Furthermore, another important aspect of the liposome formulation is the possibility of administering large doses of C vitamin for a prolonged period of time, as the lipid capsule mitigates the irritation of the gastrointestinal tract that typically accompanies large oral doses of C vitamin.

 Efficacy of liposomal vitamin C versus standard vitamin C

-Vitamin C is usually administered orally in crystalline form or as an aqueous solution, which makes it susceptible to degradation in the gastrointestinal tract.
+There C vitamin it is usually administered orally in crystalline form or as an aqueous solution, which makes it susceptible to degradation in the gastrointestinal tract.

-Liposomes, as mentioned, reduce the degradation of vitamin C, slow down its release, improve its absorption and slow down its renal expulsion.
+Liposomes, as mentioned, reduce the degradation of C vitamin, slow down its release, improve its absorption and slow down its renal expulsion.

-In the study conducted by Łukawski and colleagues in 2019, serum vitamin C concentration profiles in healthy volunteers were compared after single oral administration of liposomal vitamin C and standard vitamin C. The study was conducted on 20 volunteers (10 women and 10 men aged between 31 and 65).
+In the study conducted by Łukawski and colleagues in 2019, the serum concentration profiles of C vitamin in healthy volunteers after single oral administration of liposomal vitamin C is C vitamin standard.
+The study was conducted on 20 volunteers (10 women and 10 men aged between 31 and 65).
 Each participant was equipped with a peripheral venous catheter, which allowed for multiple blood draws within the time frame of the study.
-Each participant was given a single dose of 10 g of vitamin C, in free form and in liposomal form, dissolved / suspended in 250 ml of water.
+Each participant was given a single dose of 10 g of C vitamin, in free form and in shape liposomal, dissolved / suspended in 250 ml of water.
 After vitamin C administration, blood samples were taken at 30 min, 60 min, 90 min, 120 min, 180 min, 240 min, and 360 min.
 The result of the experiment is shown in figure 1.

-The graph below describes a significant increase in the bioavailability of vitamin C in the liposomal form compared to standard vitamin C: vitamin Cmax (maximum serum concentration of vitamin C) reaches higher values following administration of liposomal vitamin C rather than standard vitamin C, as shown by the peak concentration 180 minutes after administration.
-Furthermore, for the liposomal formulation, the delay time of the maximum blood vitamin C concentration (Tmax) is approximately 1 hour longer than for the free form (Tmax = 180 min vs. 96 min).
-The increased half-life (t1 / 2> 6 h vs. t1 / 2 = 4 h) and the elevated AUC (area under the concentration / time curve) (81 570 µµ * min vs 45 330 µµ * min) indicate that the presence of liposomes increases the bioavailability of vitamin C.
+The graph shown describes a significant increase in the bioavailability of C vitamin in the form liposomal compared to C vitamin standard: vitamin Cmax (maximum serum concentration of C vitamin) reaches higher values following administration of liposomal vitamin C rather than C vitamin standard, as shown by the peak concentration 180 minutes after administration.
+Also, for the wording liposomal, the delay time of the maximum concentration of C vitamin in the blood (Tmax) is about 1 hour longer than in the free form (Tmax = 180 min vs. 96 min).
+The increased half-life (t1 / 2> 6 h vs. t1 / 2 = 4 h) and the elevated AUC (area under the concentration / time curve) (81 570 µµ * min vs 45 330 µµ * min) indicate that the presence of liposomes increases the bioavailability of the C vitamin.

-In summary, a higher concentration of vitamin C in the blood over a longer period of time makes liposomal vitamin C more effectively available to the body's cells than the standard, crystalline form of vitamin C.
+In summary, a greater concentration of C vitamin in the blood for a longer period of time makes the liposomal vitamin C more effectively available to the body's cells than the standard, crystalline form of C vitamin.